 - Are there hidden taxes or fees, or is it clearly stated “all taxes and fees included” on your booking receipt?

-- Do a thorough inspection on pick-up.
 No one wants their own horror story of false charges made against them by a rental agency.
 To avoid this, take the following steps on pick-up:

 - On the inspection sheet, write down every last scratch and nick you can find both on the interior and exterior of the car.
-Check that wheels are inflated, windshields are chip-free, and check the bumpers, sides, and seats for damage.
+Check that wheels are inflated, windshields are chip-free and check the bumpers, sides, and seats for damage.
 Get the inspection sheet signed before leaving.

 - Double check that the fuel tank is full (one time we were given a car with 1/3 a tank on pick-up – good thing we checked)!